This tutorial shows how to estimate parameters of a single-input single-output (SISO) Simulink® model from measured input and output (I/O) data.

 Simulink Design Optimization™ software estimates parameters from real, time-domain data only.

-You can perform the following tasks using the Parameter Estimation tool:
+You can perform the following tasks using the Parameter Estimator:

 Load a saved session containing data

 Estimate model parameters using default settings

 Validate the model, and refine the estimation results

 This tutorial uses the

 Simulink model, which represents an engine throttle system.